-Thomas Juth is a Grammy Awarded Mixing and Mastering Engineer based in Stockholm, Sweden.
+Thomas Juth is a Grammy Awarded Mix Engineer based in Gothenburg, Sweden.

-Thomas is an Engineer who stands with one foot in the more independent and alternative music scene, and the other foot in the mainstream music industry.
-This balance has always been important, in order to stay true to his passion for music and sound, and to ensure there is always a level of playfulness, art and experimentation in his work.
+Thomas Juth is a Mix Engineer who stands with one foot in the mainstream industry and the other one in the more independent artist scene.
+This balance has always been very important to him, in order to stay passionate about his work.

 Thomas started his career at Mayfair Studios, in London, working as an Assistant Engineer.
 During three years at Mayfair Studios he was able to assist and learn from some of the greatest engineers and producers around, an opportunity which allowed him to quickly develop and improve as a Mix Engineer.
 In 2006 Thomas joined the Kensaltown Team, (James Morrison, Jason Mraz, Train, etc), led by well-known producer Martin Terefe.
 During the following seven years he mixed a large part of Martin’s productions, as well as other projects coming out of Kensaltown Studios.

 Since 2016 Thomas has been based in Sweden, as well as working as a traveling Freelance Mix Engineer.
 He has recently been working from studios such as Metropolis Studios (London, UK), Karma Studios (Thailand), Sonic Ranch (Texas, USA) and Svenska Grammofon Studion (Gothenburg, Sweden).

 Interview with Thomas, published by The Audio Hunt

 Can you share with us what you’re working on at the moment?